litecoinfinance/litecoinfinance/doc/psbt.md

   transactions.
 - **`decodepsbt`** is a diagnostic utility RPC which will show all information in a PSBT in human-readable form, as well as compute its eventual fee if known.
-- **`analyzepsbt`** is a utility RPC that examines an RPC and reports the next steps in the workflow if known, computes the fee of the resulting transaction, and estimates the weight and feerate if possible.
+- **`analyzepsbt`** is a utility RPC that examines a PSBT and reports the current status of its inputs, the next step in the workflow if known, and if possible, computes the fee of the resulting transaction and estimates the final weight and feerate.

 ### Workflows

-#### Multisig with multiple Litecoin Finance Core instances
+#### Multisig with multiple Bitcoin Core instances

 Alice, Bob, and Carol want to create a 2-of-3 multisig address.
-They're all using Litecoin Finance Core.
+They're all using Bitcoin Core.
 We assume their wallets only contain the multisig funds.
-In case they also have a personal wallet, this can be accomplished through the multiwallet feature - possibly resulting in a need to add `-rpcwallet=name` to the command line in case `litecoinfinance-cli` is used.
+In case they also have a personal wallet, this can be accomplished through the multiwallet feature - possibly resulting in a need to add `-rpcwallet=name` to the command line in case `bitcoin-cli` is used.

 Setup:
 - All three call `getnewaddress` to create a new address; call these addresses